Western leaders hint at more Russian sanctions over Ukraine

 The French statement also said the parties wanted to bolster the resources of monitors from the Organisation for Security and Co-operation in Europe (OSCE), a European rights and security watchdog.

-European leaders on Monday said they agreed that the OSCE needed a broader role as observers of the ceasefire agreement and of the removal of weapons.
+European leaders on Monday said they agreed that the OSCE needed a broader role as observers of the ceasefire and removal of weapons.

-Ukraine and Western governments have accused Russia of sending troops and weapons to support separatists in eastern Ukraine despite the peace deal reached on Feb.
-12. Moscow has denied providing such support.

-On Tuesday, Kiev announced its highest casualty toll in several days, with three Ukrainian servicemen dead and nine wounded amid pro-Russian shelling.
+On Tuesday, Kiev announced its highest casualty toll in several days, with three Ukrainian servicemen dead and nine wounded.

 Later this week, Ukraine's parliament is expected to back Ukrainian President Petro Poroshenko's request for international peacekeepers to monitor the conflict.
 That idea, however, has faced a chilly reception in Europe.

-(Reporting by Susan Heavey, Alexandria Sage, Carolnie Cropley and Adrian Croft; Writing by Jonathan Oatis; Editing by Doina Chiacu, Lisa Shumaker and Alan Crosby)
+(Reporting by Susan Heavey, Alexandria Sage, Caroline Cropley and Adrian Croft; Additional reporting by Phil Stewart; Editing by Lisa Shumaker, Alan Crosby, Bill Trott and Jonathan Oatis)